PtrMan/23R/README.md

 This project is a :alien:system, it doesn't work like your usual machine learning (ML) systems. <br />
 It is a agent with true autonomy :robot:🧠, it deals with situations in realtime (<200ms reaction time), it can run all day, it learns lifelong and incrementally.

 This project consists out of the intelligent "core" and comes with a vision subsystem.
+A subsystem to communicate with the system in natural language is also included.
 This repository doesn't come pre-packaged with other tooling/subsystems.

 The vision subsystem (which isn't integrated/used yet) also works in realtime, it also learns lifelong and incrementally.
-See in https://github.com/PtrMan/23R/tree/main/moduleVision for the vision system which is dedicated to vision.
+See in https://github.com/PtrMan/23R/tree/main/moduleVision for the vision system.

 ### How to install required dependencies?